Navigating Morning Sickness and Anxiety: Your First-Trimester Survival Guide

 - Impact on Daily Life: When morning sickness and anxiety make it hard to eat, sleep, work, or care for other children, it can lead to feelings of frustration, isolation, and being overwhelmed.

-Is it normal to have anxiety with morning sickness?
+Is it normal to have treatment options with morning sickness?
 Yes, it is very normal to experience anxiety alongside morning sickness.
 The physical discomfort and hormonal shifts of early pregnancy can significantly impact your emotional well-being.
-You are not failing, and your feelings are understandable.
+You are not failing, and your feelings are understandable. Β

 Practical Coping Strategies for Nausea and Anxiety